christopherdoer/rio/ekf_yrio/README.md

 We used an instantaneous approach which can provide yaw aiding without scan matching.
 In contrast to [ekf_rio](../ekf_rio), ekf_yrio estimates all IMU offsets (even the yaw rate offset) which results in accurate state estimation even on long indoor datasets.
+An evaluation with the [radar_inertial_datasets_icins_2021](https://christopherdoer.github.io/datasets/icins_2021_radar_inertial_odometry) shows that ekf_yrio achieves even slightly better accuracies than the state of the art VIO framework [VINS (no loop closures)](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
+We outperform VINS regarding runtime as ekf_yrio runs almost 90x faster than VINS!

 ## Cite
 If you use ekf_yrio or the provided datasets for your academic research, please cite our related paper: